4ster-light/game-of-life/README.md

-# Game of Life - Isometric Edition
+# Game of Life

-An implementation of Conway's Game of Life with an isometric perspective, written in Go using Raylib.
+An implementation of Conway's Game of Life written in Go using Raylib.

 ## Features